 Kevin's approach with most patients emphasizes daily practice.
 Whether it be in a sport, playing a musical instrument, or in personal growth, nothing gets results like daily practice.
 While he is informed by the best of empirical knowledge in psychology, Kevin attempts to create a unique approach to therapy with every person, couple, or family with whom he works.

 When people call for counseling or therapy they are usually at a difficult point in life or in crisis.
-Some people call Kevin instead for life coaching.
+Some people call instead for life coaching.
 In coaching, the focus is not on treating a problem but on creating one's best life.
 Coaching clients want to look at the big picture of their lives and put clear goals and processes in place to keep things moving in the direction of growth.
-Those who consult Kevin as a life coach benefit from his over 30 years of experience working with thousands of people from the 1980s to the present.
+Those who consult Kevin as a life coach benefit from his working with thousands of people from the 1980s to the present.